dpi-tta-lessons/ruby-dojo-todo-list/content.md

-# Ruby Gym: Todo List
+# Ruby Dojo: Todo List
 In this exercise, you will create a class called `TodoList` that represents a simple to-do list.
 This class will allow users to add tasks, remove tasks, and display all tasks.

 ## Objectives